zulucmd/zulu/shell_completions.md

 	},
 }
 ```
-Where `getReleasesFromCluster()` is a Go function that obtains the list of current Helm releases running on the Kubernetes cluster.
+Where `getReleasesFromCluster()` is a Go function that returns the list of current Helm release names running on the Kubernetes cluster.
-Notice we put the `ValidArgsFunction` on the `status` sub-command.
+Similarly as for `Run`, the `args` parameter represents the arguments present on the command-line, while the `toComplete` parameter represents the final argument which the user is trying to complete (e.g., `helm status th<TAB>` will have `toComplete` be `"th"`); the `toComplete` parameter will be empty when the user has requested completions right after typing a space (e.g., `helm status <TAB>`).
+Notice we put the `ValidArgsFunction` on the `status` sub-command, as it provides completions for this sub-command specifically.
 Let's assume the Helm releases on the cluster are: `harbor`, `notary`, `rook` and `thanos` then this dynamic completion will give results like:

 ```bash
 $ helm status [tab][tab]
 harbor notary rook thanos
 ```

 You may have noticed the use of `cobra.ShellCompDirective`.
 These directives are bit fields allowing to control some shell completion behaviors for your particular completion.
 You can combine them with the bit-or operator such as `cobra.ShellCompDirectiveNoSpace | cobra.ShellCompDirectiveNoFileComp`
 ```go
 // Indicates that the shell will perform its default behavior after completions